flisanp/ms3-baby-food-recipes/README.md

 - [Freeformatter](https://www.freeformatter.com/) - used to beautify code
 - [Coolors](https://coolors.co) - used to create color palette
 - [dbdiagarm](https://dbdiagram.io/home) - used to create database diagram
-- [Techsini](https://techsini.com/multi-mockup/index.php) - used to create the mockup image in the beginning of this README file.
+- [Am I Responsive](http://ami.responsivedesign.is/#) - used to create the mockup image in the beginning of this README file.
 - [Canva](https://www.canva.com) used to create the hero image and logo in navbar
 - [RealFaviconGenerator](https://realfavicongenerator.net) - used to create site favicon
 - [W3C Markup Validation Service](https://validator.w3.org) - used to check the HTML pages